fragtion/wiretap-lite/README.md

 ## What about Docker?

-wiretap-lite is a single binary tool that is easy to deploy and run as-is.
+wiretap-lite is a single, standalone binary tool that is easy to deploy and run as-is.
 It is available for a wide range of system architectures.
 For Docker and other automations, consider using the official Wiretap instead.
 Feel free to submit a PR

 ## Warranty